Charles W. Hedrick: Biography

-Hedrick was born in Louisiana and raised in Mississippi and began his higher education at Mississippi College in Clinton, earning a B.A. in Bible with minors in history and Latin in 1958.
+Hedrick was born in Bogalusa, Louisiana and raised in Mississippi and began his higher education at Mississippi College in Clinton, earning a B.A. in Bible with minors in history and Latin in 1958.
 He continued his theological studies at Golden Gate Southern Baptist Seminary in Mill Valley, California, receiving a Bachelor of Divinity in 1962.
+He served as pastor of Mayersville Baptist Church while he was an undergraduate student at Mississippi College.

-Following seminary, Hedrick served as pastor of the First Baptist Church in Needles, California, from 1962 to 1965 and also held a brief pastoral position in San Geronimo, California, as well as Mayersville Baptist Church in Mississippi.
+While in seminary, Hedrick served as pastor of the First Baptist Church in San Geronimo Valley, California.

 In 1965, Hedrick began his career in public service as a deputy probation officer with the Los Angeles County Juvenile Probation Department, a position he held for thirteen years while pursuing graduate studies.

 He earned an M.A. in New Testament from the University of Southern California in 1968 with a thesis on Rudolf Bultmann’s eschatology under Eldon J. Epp.
 He then joined the Institute for Antiquity and Christianity in Claremont, California, where he served as research assistant, office manager of the Coptic Project, and later as research associate between 1969 and 1976.

 Hedrick completed his Ph.D. in Religion (New Testament) at Claremont Graduate School in 1977.
 His dissertation, The Apocalypse of Adam: A Literary and Source Analysis, was supervised by James M. Robinson, Burton Mack, Ekkard Muhlenberg, and George MacRae of Harvard Divinity School.

 He lectured at Claremont Graduate School from 1977 to 1978 before joining Wagner College in Staten Island, New York, as an assistant professor of religious studies.

 In 1980, Hedrick began his long tenure at Southwest Missouri State University (now Missouri State University), where he advanced from assistant professor to associate professor and then professor of religious studies.
 He was named Distinguished Scholar in 1996, Distinguished Professor in 2001, and Distinguished Professor Emeritus upon his retirement in 2004.

 In addition to his academic pursuits, Hedrick had a notable career as a chaplain in the U.S. Army Reserve.
 He attained the rank of colonel before retiring in 1994 and was awarded the Legion of Merit for his service.
 His military tenure included active duty during Operation Desert Shield and Operation Desert Storm in 1991, as well as an assignment as Individual Mobilization Augmentee in the Office of the Chief of Chaplains at the Pentagon between 1988 and 1993.